Edward Vere Levinge: Indian Civil Service

 Levinge sat the competitive examination for the Indian Civil Service in the same year.
 Graduating in 1888 with a second-class BA degree in law, Levinge arrived in Bengal on 28 November 1888.
 His first position was as an assistant magistrate and assistant District collector, and then he worked in various departments from November 1893.
 In April 1896 he was appointed as joint magistrate and deputy collector, becoming magistrate and District Collector in July 1898.
 He held those offices at the time of publication of the 1905 India List.

 Official recognition of his work came with the award of Companion of the Order of the Star of India (CSI) in 1911, and in 1916 he was appointed a Knight Commander, Order of the Indian Empire (KCIE).

 Family and later life

 He was married to Alys Adèle Thomas on 1 December 1900 in London, and the couple had a daughter Vera Alys born in 1911.
-Levinge's granddaughter, Vera Alys's daughter, H.E.
-Ambassador :fr:Marie-Therese Pictet-Althann, born in 1949, is Permanent Observer of the Sovereign Order of Malta to the United Nations in Geneva.
+Levinge's granddaughter, Vera Alys's daughter, Ambassador Marie-Therese Pictet-Althann, born in 1949, is Permanent Observer of the Sovereign Order of Malta to the United Nations in Geneva.
 Levinge died on 24 January 1954 aged 86 at Marandellas in Southern Rhodesia, his wife Alys having predeceased him on 1 May 1952.